flynn/flynn/docs/content/postgres.html.md

 ### Connecting to a console

-To connect to a `psql` console for the database, run `flynn psql`.
+To connect to a `psql` console for the database, run `flynn pg psql`.
 This does not require the Postgres client to be installed locally or firewall/security changes, as it runs in a container on the Flynn cluster.